Electrocardiography: Electrodes and leads

+12-lead ECG

 Leads are broken down into three types: limb; augmented limb; and precordial or chest.
-The 12-lead ECG has a total of three limb leads and three augmented limb leads arranged like spokes of a wheel in the coronal plane (vertical), and six precordial leads or chest leads that lie on the perpendicular transverse plane (horizontal).
+A 12-lead ECG has a total of three limb leads and three augmented limb leads arranged like spokes of a wheel in the coronal plane (vertical), and six precordial leads or chest leads that lie on the perpendicular transverse plane (horizontal).

-In medical settings, the term leads is also sometimes used to refer to the electrodes themselves, although this is technically incorrect.

-The 10 electrodes in a 12-lead ECG are listed below.
+Electrodes should be placed in standard positions, with 'left' or 'right' referring to anatomical directions, being the patient's left or right.
+Exceptions due to emergency or other issues should be recorded to avoid erroneous analysis.

+The 12 standard ECG leads and electrodes are listed below.
+All leads are effectively bipolar, with one positive and one negative electrode; the term "unipolar" is not true, nor useful.

 Two types of electrodes in common use are a flat paper-thin sticker and a self-adhesive circular pad.

 The former are typically used in a single ECG recording while the latter are for continuous recordings as they stick longer.

 Each electrode consists of an electrically conductive electrolyte gel and a silver/silver chloride conductor.

 The gel typically contains potassium chloride – sometimes silver chloride as well – to permit electron conduction from the skin to the wire and to the electrocardiogram.